AlexandreCharland/TicTacToe/README.md

 - [ ] **A more fluent way to analyze positions:** It is possible if you know how JAN works, but it isn't a pleasant experience.

 - [ ] **A better user interface:** Interface isn't something I know a lot about, so it could be interesting to learn more about it.
 The library Mousetrap looks promising.

+- [ ] **A neural network-based evaluation:** It could be an interesting project to train a neural network-base to evaluate position.